 Lewis et al. (2015) noted that children with ASD are generally dependent on their caregivers, to varying degrees, for performing daily tasks.
 This dependency extends to oral hygiene, which often poses a challenge in daily routines and is not always prioritized by caregivers of children with ASD (Ribeiro, 2021; Viana et al., 2021; Santana et al., 2020).
 Data analysis from this study revealed that a significant number of children still require assisted toothbrushing (48.7%), which is essential to ensure proper oral hygiene.
 Moreover, 69.2% of children do not use dental floss regularly, underscoring the difficulty in achieving comprehensive oral hygiene.

 Another relevant finding was the need for stabilization during toothbrushing: 30.8% of children require some form of restraint.
 This finding supports the difficulties reported by parents and caregivers in performing adequate brushing (Ribeiro, 2021; Santana et al., 2020; Viana et al., 2021).
-This limitation has also been identified by other authors, such as Lewis et al. (2015), who emphasized that individuals with ASD are often unable to perform their own oral care and may exhibit uncooperative behaviors during brushing, forcing parents to resort to restraint, which can be physically and emotionally taxing in daily routines.
+This limitation has also been identified by other authors, such as Lewis et al. (2015), who emphasized that individuals with ASD are often unable to perform their oral care and may exhibit uncooperative behaviors during brushing, forcing parents to resort to restraint, which can be physically and emotionally taxing in daily routines.

 Regarding dental care, protective stabilization was necessary in 51.3% of the cases analyzed.
 According to Shi-Jun et al. (2023), children with ASD have a heightened susceptibility to dental anxiety, with approximately 70% presenting clinically significant levels of anxiety.
 This can lead to uncooperative behavior and refusal of dental examinations, often necessitating the use of stabilization techniques by the dental team or caregivers to ensure safe and effective treatment (Santana et al., 2020).